 - Catch the salmon swimming upstream in October in Olympic National Park

-- Visit Utah’s National Parks
+- Visit Utah’s Might 5 National Parks with fewer crowds and less heat

 - Avoid Yosemite’s summer crowds and backpack Yosemite’s Grand Canyon of the Tuolumne.

-- Admire Utah’s red rock in Zion National Park
+- Admire Utah’s red rock in Zion National Park with fewer crowds

-- Visit Joshua Tree National Park for hiking or rock climbing
+- Visit Joshua Tree National Park for hiking or rock climbing in prime temperatures

 - Hop across the pond and explore Hawaii’s Haleakala National Park or Volcanoes National Park